Pooja2913/credit_card_fraud__detection/README.md

 Scikit-learn

 📈 Dataset
-Public credit card transaction dataset
+Public credit card transaction dataset from kaggle with 284807 rows and 31 columns

 Contains both legitimate and fraudulent transactions

-Imbalanced dataset (fraud cases are rare)

-(Note: Replace this with your actual dataset name or link if you used a specific dataset.)

 💡 Results
 Built a model that accurately identifies fraudulent transactions.